Frequently Asked Questions

 A. Participation and performance in the DLM is factored in the school report card the same way as the general assessment.

 A. In circumstances where there is a special agreement for services, the district of residence is typically also the district of accountability.
 Therefore, most often the student was included in the participation counts for the district of residence and not the district that provided the services.

 A. Students who are opted out of assessment are not included in the 1% participation calculations as they are considered ‘not tested’ for accountability purposes.
 Parent opt-outs did, however, count against the district's’ required 95% participation rate on the school and district report card.

-A. ESSA requires the DPI to submit a waiver should they exceed the 1% participation cap 90 days prior to the assessment window.
-In order for the DPI to meet this timeline, districts will need to report their expected alternate assessment participation through WISEdata beginning in in September 2017.
-Based upon data from the spring 2017 assessment, the DPI will contact districts who have exceeded their 1.0 percent participation cap to request a verification in October of each year.
+A. ESSA requires the DPI to submit a waiver should they exceed the 1% participation threshold 90 days prior to the assessment window.
+In order for the DPI to meet this timeline, districts will need to report their expected alternate assessment participation through WISEdata beginning in September 2017.
+Based upon data from the spring 2017 assessment, the DPI will contact districts who have exceeded their 1.0 percent participation threshold to request a verification in October of each year.

 A. ESSA does not address student mobility throughout the academic year.
 If a student moves into the district after the verification process has been completed, districts are not required to re-submit a verification based upon student mobility.
 Students should take the appropriate assessment based upon their curriculum and IEP determination at the time of the test window.
 If the student is still enrolled the following year, then the district would include the student in their anticipated participation calculations.